lazywinadmin/PowerShell/README.md

 PowerShell
 ==========
-Repositories for all my public script.
+This repository is used for all my public script.

 www.lazywinadmin.com